"When the student is ready, the teacher appears."

 Honors the flame: It serves truth, not the teacher's authority.

-The Seeker knows that obedience to a worthy teacher is not weakness but wisdom.
+The Seeker knows that obedience to a worthy teacher is wisdom, not weakness.

 The Shadows: Extremist and Blind Follower